pgxman/pgxman/spec/buildkit.md

 # Buildkit Specification

-PGXMan buildkit is a configuration file in YAML format that `pgxman` uses to specify how a PostgreSQL extension should be built and installed.
+PGXMan buildkit is a configuration file in YAML format that `pgxman` uses to specify how a PostgreSQL extension should be built and packaged.

 ## `apiVersion`